 Author: Ron Graham

-A person might point to the Bible he holds in his hands, and say, "This is the word of God, my only authority for religious faith and practice".
+A man might point to the Bible he holds in his hands, and say, "This is the word of God, my only authority for religious faith and practice".
 Then he might point to the head that sits on his shoulders and say, “My own thoughts, reasonings, opinions, and feelings have no such authority.”

-The person above, who pointed to the head on his shoulders may so strongly believe the statement he made, that he would be willing to have that very head cut off rather than withdraw his statement.
-And he should be so willing, because there are clear and solemn warnings at the beginning, middle, and end of the Bible against adding to the word of God or taking away from it (Deuteronomy 4:2, Proverbs 30:6,4:2, Revelation 22:18-19).
+Indeed he should be so willing, because there are clear and solemn warnings at the beginning, middle, and end of the Bible against adding to the word of God or taking away from it (Deuteronomy 4:2, Proverbs 30:6,4:2, Revelation 22:18-19).

 The Bible claims for itself that...